alexmojaki/sorcery/README.md

 The most important piece of information you are likely to use is `frame_info.call`.
 This is the `ast.Call` node where the spell is being called.
 [Here](https://greentreesnakes.readthedocs.io/en/latest/nodes.html) is some helpful documentation for navigating the AST.
 Every node also has a `parent` attribute added to it.

 `frame_info.frame` is the execution frame in which the spell is being called - see the [inspect](https://docs.python.org/3/library/inspect.html) docs for what you can do with this.

-At the bottom of the module where the spell is defined, add this line exactly:

-    wrap_module(__name__, globals())

-This should also be added to any other module where you want to be able to import the spell from and use it.

 Those are the essentials.
 See [the source](https://github.com/alexmojaki/sorcery/blob/master/sorcery/spells.py) of various spells for some examples, it's not that complicated.